particle1331/model-deployment/README.md

 # model-deployment

-This template is based on
+This template is based on a course I took: <br>
 https://github.com/trainindata/deploying-machine-learning-models
-(a course I took in Udemy).